 Katrina Ubell: Yes.
 Like yep, what he said.
 Yeah, it's so important.
 The number of doctors who are so deathly afraid of failure, it's really fascinating.
 Like I just did something on Saturday that totally was a bomb.

-Like I mean, it's like all the time.
-Like I think maybe entrepreneurship just also numbs you to that.
+entrepreneurship just also numbs you to that.
 You're like, “I’ll try that, it didn't work.
 Okay, next thing.”
 Maybe that helps, but I think it's like when you have linked your assessment of yourself, your opinion of yourself, your thoughts about yourself to your ability to achieve, it's like, oh, you only get to feel good about yourself when you're winning.

 And therefore, if you're failing, that means that you have to feel terrible about yourself and beat yourself up.
-So, there's the disappointment of the failure.
+So, there's the disappointment of failure.
 There's the feeling that feels bad, but what's so much worse than what I think so many people want to avoid is the treatment of themselves that they think is required if they've failed.

 Like sometimes I try to just call it like a mistake because people are so adverse to that word, and I'm like, it's a word.

 Jimmy Turner: Well, and I think that's interesting work.
 Like in terms of like even categorizing it as a mistake.
-Like in the entrepreneurial world, we say like either get what you want or get the lesson that you need.
+Like in the entrepreneurial world, we say either get what you want or get the lesson that you need.

 Neither of those are negative, like whether you view it as a mistake or failure.
-And I think that having that self-compassion, like there's a huge piece of burnout that is having self-compassion for yourself.
-And so, when you're processing something, you're not having the best day, you make a “mistake,” you're failing forward, how do you treat yourself?
+And I think that having that self-compassion, like there's a huge piece of burnout that is having self

 And I think that a really applicable question is like, how would you treat a friend or a family member who's in the same exact situation that you are right now?
 And my guess is that when they're going through that moment, they're having a hard time, you're not going to be like, “You are a total failure.”
 But we use the same language when we talk to ourselves.